spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/general_examples.md

     that includes the java fragment.
 With docker support.

-* **liveview-application-archetype** - creates a project containing a module for an liveview fragment and a second module for an application archive that includes the liveview fragment
+* **liveview-application-archetype** - creates a project containing a module for a LiveView fragment and a second module for an application archive that includes the LiveView fragment

-* **liveview-application-docker-archetype** - creates a project containing a module for an liveview fragment and a second module for an application archive that includes the liveview fragment.
+* **liveview-application-docker-archetype** - creates a project containing a module for a LiveView fragment and a second module for an application archive that includes the LiveView fragment.
 With docker support.

 Projects can be created from the archetype via the command-line, eclipse